 Your photo will upload!

 Photos being uploaded should ideally be no more than 20KB in size.
 If it exceeds 1MB it may not upload to the website, or it may display a distorted image.
 If you have a photo on your PC, then you will also have a software program that can edit it.
-The easiest way to edit a photo is to resize, and again most photo software will ask you if you want to email the photo, or use it online, and will automatically resize to a manageable KB for all online/email use.
+The easiest way to edit a photo is to resize, and again, most photo software will ask you if you want to email the photo, or use it online, and will automatically resize to a manageable KB for all online/email use.

 You can change your photo at any time, as with any other copy in your Profile, and it will travel through to the website.